-As time goes by, we hope to go from weekenders to full time RVers In February 2011, we take the big leap into living in our RV fulltime.
-We’re lessening our load and working toward all the goals necessary to make this happen.
+As time goes by, we went from weekenders to full time RVers, and in February 2011, we took the big leap into living in our Airstream fulltime.
 We plan to travel this continent and get as much out of life as we can, while we can.
 We’ll write about it here if you promise to follow.

 Deke and Tiffani Waters

 We named our 22′ Airstream International CCD “The Weasel” or “Weas” for short.
 Why? dunno.
 Sounded more original than “Silver Bullet” or “Aluminum Glory.”

 Tell me again, why are you moving into an Airstream?

 So why name this site Weaselmouth.com?